pb4ugoout/Jamboard/carrier_details.md

 P.) 2-pin JST for the Power/Status LED at the bottom front of the Jamboard.

 Q.) Momentary switch.
 Connects to item "Z".
 Traces through a pull down down resistor and then into a via.
 Comes out of the back of the board near Z and then heads into another via under the IC.
+Also splits off at the pull down resistor to the collector pads for a transistor that wasn't installed.

 R.) 5-pin single row JST connected to the power button control PCB.

 S.) 4-pin single row JST connected to the left and right speakers mounted at the bottom of the Jamboard.

-T.) ST Micro STA339BW 2.1ch Digital Audio System on a chip. (https://www.st.com/resource/en/datasheet/sta339bw.pdf)
+T.) [ST Micro STA339BW](assets/STA339BW.jpeg) 2.1ch Digital Audio System on a chip. (https://www.st.com/resource/en/datasheet/sta339bw.pdf)

-U.) 4-pin single row JST of unknown purpose.
+U.) 4-pin single row JST.
+I2C connection to IC T.

-V.) 4-pin single row JST of unknown purpose.
+V.) 4-pin single row JST.
+I2C connection to IC Z.

 W.) 6-pin single row JST.
 UART0 - Debug